Renovations

 FLAGG BUILDING RENOVATIONS

-We recently completed a multiyear, multiphase renovation of the historic Flagg Building.
-The $47.5 million funding was used in part to add fire suppression systems, life safety systems, code-required fresh air and ventilation, new mechanical units including an emergency generator, modern plumbing, and code-compliant electrical systems.
+In 2018, the first phase of GW’s renovations at Flagg were completed—a $47.5 million capital investment.
+It was used in part to add fire suppression systems, life safety systems, code-required fresh air and ventilation, new mechanical units including an emergency generator, modern plumbing, and code-compliant electrical systems.
 Additionally, the building had several key classrooms renovated, and accessibility features such as ramps installed throughout the space.
-Future work will be scheduled depending on funding.
+In 2021, GW trustees allotted $12 million to tighten the building’s envelope to end leaks and stabilize temperature and humidity.
+Work on this phase of renovations, including HVAC work, began in June of 2022 and is now complete.

 UPDATES